 Your business can invest all the funds on the latest cybersecurity technology like firewalls and threat detection tools, but there will always be one security risk that can't be blocked from entering the company networks: your employees.

 While hackers and cybercriminals who use malware or other sophisticated techniques are often the first suspects of a data breach, many incidents prove that data breaches are typically caused by employee negligence and human error.
-In fact, according to Verizon's latest data breach report, 4% of people will click on any given phishing campaign.

 This means your employees could inadvertently be working with hackers and cybercriminals to let them inside your network.
 Proper education and training is key but different staff will require separate training in order to defend against the specific threats in their department.